kasrafouladi/Elmosyar-back/README.md

 ### Project Purpose

-Elmosyar-back provides the backend infrastructure for a LinkedIn-like social network specifically tailored for IUST students and faculty, enabling:
+elmosyar_back provides the backend infrastructure for a LinkedIn-like social network specifically tailored for IUST students and faculty, enabling:
 - Secure user authentication and profile management
 - Academic and professional networking
 - Content sharing and community engagement